nastacio/nastacio.github.io/_posts/2023-05-31-life-death-stories.md

 For us, the arrow of life does not end in death, even as someone delivers our final stories in eulogy.
 As long as someone engages with our stories and learns something from them, we get to live another day.

-There is a sobering thought when we think of that arrow of life and stories.
+There is a sobering moment when we think of that arrow of life and stories.
 If nature compels us to tell our stories from the moment of birth, not telling those stories goes against nature, against life.
 Life also ends when we can no longer tell stories.

 That flow of stories can slow down or stop altogether in so many ways, with an arc of its own, passing through censorship, isolation, lack of time, and, with enough barriers, ultimately end in the _inability_ to form stories that can engage the attention of others.